Anne Joseph O'Connell

 FSU Contact: Cynthia Palmerin

-Anne Joseph O'Connell is Associate Dean for Faculty Development and Research and George Johnson Professor of Law at the University of California, Berkeley.
+Anne Joseph O'Connell is George Johnson Professor of Law at the University of California, Berkeley.
 She has written on a number of topics, including political appointees, bureaucratic organization (and reorganization), agency decisions in emergencies, political changes in agency rulemaking, quasi-agencies, and mechanisms of agency oversight.
 Her publications have appeared in leading law and political science journals.
 She has also written three empirical reports for the Center for American Progress and co-edited a book (with Daniel Farber), Research Handbook on Public Choice and Public Law.
 Since summer 2014, she has been a public member (by appointment) of the Administrative Conference of the United States, an independent federal agency dedicated to improving regulatory procedures.

 O'Connell's co-authored article (with Farber), "The Lost World of Administrative Law" won the 2014 Richard D. Cudahy Writing Competition on Regulatory and Administrative Law from the American Constitution Society.
-Her article, "Vacant Offices: Delays in Staffing Top Agency Positions", was given the American Bar Association's Scholarship Award in Administrative Law for the best article or book published in 2009.
+Her article, "Vacant Offices: Delays in Staffing Top Agency Positions", was given the American Bar Association's Scholarship Award in Administrative Law for the best article or book published in 2009 and was cited by the Supreme Court in NLRB v.
+Noel Canning (2014).
 Her article, "Political Cycles of Rulemaking", won the Association of American Law Schools' 2007-2008 Scholarly Papers Competition for faculty members with fewer than five years of law teaching.
 In 2006, she received an award from the Hellman Family Faculty Fund, which is given annually to "promising assistant professors who show capacity for great distinction in their research," for her empirical project, "Called to Account by Separated Powers: Regulatory Activity, Oversight, and Turnover of Federal Agency Leaders."
 She is currently working on an extensive collaborative project with Professor George Krause (University of Pittsburgh) on the loyalty and competence of agency officials from the past five completed administrations and the implications for their careers and agency performance.

 Before joining the Berkeley Law faculty in 2004, O'Connell clerked for Justice Ruth Bader Ginsburg of the U.S. Supreme Court during the October 2003 term.
 From 2001 to 2003, she was a trial attorney for the Federal Programs Branch of the U.S. Department of Justice's Civil Division.
 She clerked for Judge Stephen F. Williams of the U.S. Court of Appeals for the D.C.
 Circuit from 2000 to 2001.
 O'Connell is a member of the New York bar.
 At Berkeley, she teaches Administrative Law, Advanced Administrative Law, Civil Procedure, and E-Discovery.
 She has also taught a graduate seminar, Politics, Economics, and Law of Administrative Agencies, in UC Berkeley's Department of Political Science.
 In 2012, O'Connell received Berkeley Law's Rutter Award for Teaching Distinction.